Learn to Sail a Lugger

 There are many ways to gain experience, but racing is good for intensive boat handing and great fun.

 La Cancalaise and La Granvillaise are stunning historic replicas built with EU money in the early 1990s by the French.
 They steal the show at every major festival.
-They are about to get a rival.
+They now have a British Rival.
 Whilst there is a revival of interest in luggers in Mounts Bay, Britain does not have any three masted luggers surviving or any replicas currently sailing , despite historic evidence that they were characteristic working craft of Britain.

 Cross Oceans and Island Hop whilst you Learn